RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 -  Writes: When writing an image object, it is only possible to write an entire element (all components), not just individual components.
-The components come from consecutive VGPRs, and the texture system fills in the value zero for any missing components of the image’s data format; it ignores any values that are not part of the stored data format.
+The components come from consecutive VGPRs, and the texture system fills in the value zero for any missing components of the image's data format; it ignores any values that are not part of the stored data format.
 For example, if the DMASK=1001, the shader sends Red from VGPR\_N, and Alpha from VGPR\_N+1, to the texture unit.
 If the image